mythrriiii/90Degrees/README.md

 ### 🧠Why does it work?
 So how does 90° answer these [Problems](#the-problem)?

-**Automated Angle Detection:** 90° uses AI to identify your best angles based on your preferences, ensuring every shot is your favourite.
+**Automated Angle Detection:** 90° uses a Machine Learning model to identify your best angles based on your preferences, ensuring every shot is your favourite.

 **Customizable Preferences:** You can set up specific angles and framing preferences, so anyone using your phone will capture photos exactly how you want them, without long explanations.